photon1503/az-native/demos/04-azure-container-apps/01-basics/readme.md

 Task 1: Create a container app environment and deploy two apps

-- Execute [create-aca-env.azcli](create-aca-env.azcli) to create the base ressources of the app.
+- Execute [create-aca-env.azcli](create-aca-env.azcli) to create the base resources of the app.
 It creates the following resources:

     - resource group
     - container registry